 - Vastus lateralis: Located on the outer thigh, these muscles are the largest and strongest among the quadriceps.
 It is also responsible for knee extension.

 - Rectus femoris: These muscles are located in the middle of the upper leg, on top of the vastus intermedium.
 It comprises part of the body’s hip flexors.

-These four muscles make up the quadricep.
-What may come as a surprise to some individuals, and what can cause issues when diagnosing an injury, is that there are different kinds of quadricep pains associated with the different muscles in the quadricep.
+These four muscles make up the quadriceps.
+What may come as a surprise to some individuals, and what can cause issues when diagnosing an injury, is that there are different kinds of quadricep pains associated with the different muscles in the quadriceps.
 Depending on where the pain is located, it is possible that an injury has been sustained in one specific muscle.
-The pains that each of the muscles experience can all lead to different types of injuries in the quadricep, listed below:
+The pains that each of the muscles experience can all lead to different types of injuries in the quadriceps, listed below: